Ink tag

 An ink tag used for retail loss prevention.
 It is attached to clothing, with a paper price tag underneath.

 Ink tags are a form of retail loss prevention that is commonly used in clothing stores.
 These tags contain glass vials filled with permanent ink and have a thick plastic cover.
 The tags are attached to the items they protect with a magnetic lock which requires a special tool to remove.
 When forcibly removed from the item the vials of ink will shatter, releasing the ink and irreparably damaging the fabric.
 The tags typically have warning labels to discourage tampering.
 Ink tags fall into the loss prevention category called benefit denial.
 As the name suggests, an ink tag discourages theft by denying the shoplifter any benefit for their efforts.
 Ink tags are most effective if used together with another anti-shoplifting system.

 Benefits and drawbacks

 Although the use of ink tags does not prevent the theft of an item, it does strongly discourage it by decreasing the benefit received by the shoplifter.
-Ink tags lack the benefits of other forms of loss prevention such as RF ID tags, which can prevent theft of the item by alerting the retailer.
+Ink tags lack the benefits of other forms of loss prevention such as RFID tags, which can prevent theft of the item by alerting the retailer.
 Ink tags are, however, significantly cheaper.

 Shoplifters have found ways to get around ink tags by developing their own removal systems.